-Method Livanta BFCC-QIO (Oregon's Quality Improvement Organization) - Contact Information CALL (877) 588-1123 TTY (855) 887-6668 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-WRITE Livanta BFCC-QIO Program 9090 Junction Drive, Suite 10 Annapolis Junction, MD 20701 have to enroll in Medicare.
+Method Livanta BFCC-QIO (Idaho's Quality Improvement Organization) - Contact Information CALL (877) 588-1123 ТТҮ (855) 887-6668 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WRITE Livanta BFCC-QIO Program 9090 Junction Drive, Suite 10 Annapolis Junction, MD 20701 checks, enrollment into Medicare is automatic.
+If you are not getting Social Security checks, you have to enroll in Medicare.
 Social Security handles the enrollment process for Medicare.
 To apply for Medicare, you can call Social Security or visit your local Social Security office.